OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-24.md

 And she added, “We have plenty of straw and feed, as well as room to spend the night.”

 ## Genesis 24:26
-Then the man bowed down and worshipped the Lord,
+Then the man knelt down and worshipped the Lord,

 ## Genesis 24:27
 saying, “Blessed be the Lord, the God of my master Abraham, who has not abandoned His kindness and faithfulness to my master.
 As for me, the Lord has led me on the journey to the house of my master’s relatives.”

 ## Genesis 24:28
-The young woman ran and told her mother’s household about these things.
+The young woman ran and informed her mother’s household about these things.

 ## Genesis 24:29
 Now Rebekah had a brother named Laban, and he ran out to the man at the spring.